hsaghir/hsaghir.github.io/src/content/posts/2026-09-11-agents-are-files.md

 expected behavior visible.
 They can travel with the cartridge for development, while the host can keep separate tests for final acceptance.

+Context and delegation belong to the same boundary.
+If an agent lacks a current record, change how it retrieves context and test that change.
+If it delegates work, the host should choose the child's tools, limit its budget, and check its result.
+A child agent's working state is not an isolation boundary.

 The files do not make the code safe by themselves.
 They do not create a sandbox or grant service authorization.
 The host still controls the runtime, credentials, and release decision.
 Tool formats and saved results are also contracts, so pin versions and rerun the relevant evals when they change.

 ## Keep actions under host control